3 Accounts Everyone in Their 20s Should Have Open

 The Bottom Line

-You don't need a complex financial plan to start building wealth.
+You don't need a complex financial plan to start building wealth — and you probably don't need a financial advisor yet either.
 You need a high-yield savings account to protect you, a Roth IRA to grow your money, and a no-fee checking account to manage the flow.
 Three accounts, set up once, automated from the start.
 That's the foundation everything else builds on.

 Want the full financial setup?
 Check out our free guides for complete frameworks on budgeting, saving, investing, and building real wealth.